Zheng-Meng/Dynamical-Systems-Control-with-Machine-Learning/README.md

 This line of researh follows the above framework.
 Specifically, we first need to generate the training data, where the current state **x**(t) is driven by some control signal **u**(t) to the next state **x**(t+dt), step by step.
 You can imagine a robotic arm as an example: torques are added to the arms to push them move in time.
 After collecting this data, we would, as panel (a) depicts, put the current state and the next state together as the input, and the control signal that causes this as the output.
 Thus, the machine learns through the training phase: if we want to move from the current state to a nearby next state, how should we add the control signal to the system.

 This is exactly how we test the model later.
 We give the current observed state **x**(t) and the target state **x**$_d(t)$ in each step as input, and the well-trained model should return an appropriate control signal.
-It is worth noting that this data-driven control framework is not only limited to chaotic orbit control or robotic arms; as long as it is a dynamical system, it should work.
+It is worth noting that this data-driven control framework is not only limited to chaotic orbit control or robotic arms; As long as it is a dynamical system, it should work.

 <h3>Example: Controlling the Lorenz System</h3>

 Now let’s move to our example.
 Our aim here is to control a chaotic Lorenz system to a periodic orbit.

 First, run `find_lorenz_orbits.m` to identify periodic orbits for control and save them to a file for later use.
-Since I have already run this step and saved the results, you may skip it if desired.
-Below, I plot one of the identified orbits as an example:
+Since I have already run this step and saved the results, you may skip it if you want.
+Below, I plot one of the identified orbits:

 <p align="center">
 <img src='figures/lorenz_orbit.png' width='500'>